Polyvagal Theory:

 Dr. Ron Minson

-One of the founders of Integrated Listening Systems and now Clinical Director at Unyte Health, Dr. Ron Minson received his medical degree from the UCLA School of Medicine and is board-certified in Psychiatry and Neurology, and served as Chief of Psychiatry.
+One of the founders of Integrated Listening Systems, Dr. Ron Minson received his medical degree from the UCLA School of Medicine and is board-certified in Psychiatry and Neurology, and served as Chief of Psychiatry.
 He learned of the effectiveness of sound therapy after witnessing the successful treatment of his own daughter.

 This training program delivers foundational knowledge of Polyvagal Theory and the science behind the SSP, expanded practical training on SSP delivery, and actionable steps to integrate the SSP into your practice.